 If you have equity, this means that, depending on what you sell your car for, you may walk away from the sale with some leftover cash.
 If you sell your vehicle for less than the payoff amount, you must pay the difference to your lender in order to remove the lien from the title and move forward with the sale of the car.

 Once you receive the release of lien letter, you give it to the buyer, along with the signed title, which enables the buyer to transfer the title at a DMV or Secretary of State office, depending on your state.
 The buyer then pays title and registration fees, and plates the vehicle.
 If your buyer is financing the car, they also need to have full coverage auto insurance.

 The Bottom Line

-At Auto Credit Express, we can help those who need car loans find a dealer.
-We work with dealerships across the nation that specialize in helping consumers dealing with imperfect credit get financed.
-Get the process started right now by completing our auto loan request form!
+If you’re selling your car to someone else and you need an auto loan, we want to help.
+At Auto Credit Express, we’re connected with dealerships across the nation that specialize in helping consumers dealing with imperfect credit get financing.
+Get the process started right now by completing our car loan request form!